 The Center for Environmental Film making seeks to inspire a new generation of filmmakers and media experts whose commitment to environmental stewardship drives them to produce creative work that is informative, ethically sound, entertaining-and makes a positive difference.
-The Environmental and Rural Development Foundation (ERuDeF) firmly believes that great challenge within environmental film-making is to tell the story in a more positive light and to show people that there are things that they can do.
+The Environmental and Rural Development Foundation (ERuDeF) firmly believes that great challenges within environmental film-making is to tell the story in a more positive light and to show people that there are things that they can do.
 It is worth caring.
 We are all connected.
-The environment is relevant to you, directly.
+The environment is relevant to us directly.

 Our world faces unprecedented environmental challenges, from climate disruption to species extinction.
 The Center for Environmental Film making was founded on the belief that powerful films, images, and stories can play a key role in fostering conservation and bringing about change.
 We are committed to raising awareness and empowering action through the innovative use of media.

-The Center’s seeks to inspire a new generation of filmmakers and media experts whose commitment to wildlife and environmental stewardship drives them to produce creative work that is informative, ethically sound, entertaining–and makes a positive difference.
 Through the lens of the camera, the center stands firm in saving biodiversity hotspots and fragile ecosystems in Africa and also advocating for the ethical treatment of wildlife and the environment.

 The center is working to partner with Universities, film industries, organizations, the media and NGOs to bolster its work.